 The following documents contain essential information for centres delivering City & Guilds qualifications.
 They should be referred to in conjunction with this handbook.
-To download the documents and to find other useful documents, go to the Centres and Training Providers homepage on www.cityandguilds.com.
+To download the documents and to find other useful documents, go to the Centre Document Library on www.cityandquilds.com or click on the links below: